-When studying any of our specialised modules you will spend a considerable part of the module in these laboratories, providing an opportunity to practise what you learn in your lectures and seminar sessions and (using an industry-standard simulation package) investigate, design, implement, test and document a variety of real-world examples of electronics and communications systems.
+When studying any of our specialised modules you will spend a considerable part of the module in these laboratories and this will provide you with an opportunity to practice what you learn in your lectures and seminar sessions.
+Using an industry-standard simulation package you will investigate, design, implement, test and document a variety of real-world examples of electronics and communications systems.
 These sessions are performed individually or as part of a group.

-You will have opportunities to enhance the skills that employers in the industry are looking for and gain real experience through placements in real client-driven projects – working with business and industry through our work-related learning module.
+You will gain the skills that employers are looking for and will also acquire relevant experience through a work placement in a real client-driven project in the work-related learning module.
 The course will also help you develop interpersonal, team working and engineering skills alongside commercial, ethical and environmental awareness.

 You'll be assessed through coursework reports, case studies, individual and group research assignments, written and laboratory-based examinations and a final engineering project or dissertation.
 You'll receive regular, supportive feedback throughout the course.

 We are planning to return to our usual ways of teaching this autumn including on-campus activities for your course.
 However, it's still unclear what the government requirements on social distancing and other restrictions might be, so please keep an eye on our Covid-19 pages for further updates as we get closer to the start of the autumn term.